Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 The Google Home Mini smart speaker will be available for $25 on Black Friday at outlets like Target, but the best deal we've seen comes from Lowe's, where the same $25 will get you the Home Mini packaged with a free C by GE Bluetooth smart bulb.
 This combo is designed to work right out of the box, so as soon as you screw the bulb in and turn it on, it'll automatically pair with the Google Assistant for voice controls.

-Like Target, Walmart is offering the Google Home Mini on its own for half off starting Thanksgiving Day.
+Like most stores that carry it, Walmart is offering the Google Home Mini on its own for half off starting Thanksgiving Day.
 It doesn't come with a free bulb so it's not quite as good a deal as you'll find at Lowe's, but Walmart does have the new aqua-colored version as an exclusive, which is why I'm giving it a separate mention here.

-Jet.com is offering this same deal, and you'll be able to get it starting the day before Thanksgiving at 10 p.m.
-EST. That's a bit earlier than Walmart, for what it's worth.
+Walmart calls this deal an exclusive, but Jet.com is offering this same bundle at the same price, and you'll be able to get it starting the day before Thanksgiving at 10 p.m.
+ET.
+That's a bit earlier than Walmart, for what it's worth.

-Another Walmart exclusive bundle: the Google Home Mini packaged with a 30-piece cookware set from Tasty that includes ceramic, nonstick pots, skillets and frying pans in red, copper or blue, all for just $99.
+Walmart calls this bundle an exclusive too.
+In it, you'll find the Google Home Mini packaged with a 30-piece cookware set from Tasty that includes ceramic, nonstick pots, skillets and frying pans in red, copper or blue, all for just $99.
 The combo usually retails for $230, so this might be worth it for the cookware alone.

 Prefer a smart speaker with a little more oomph?
-The full-size Google Home gets a Black Friday deal, too, with a $50 discount bringing the price down to $79.
-Best Buy, Dell and Kohl's are each offering the same deal starting Thanksgiving Day.
+The full-size Google Home gets a Black Friday deal, too, with a $50 discount available basically everywhere it's sold bringing the price down to $79.
+Look for it at Target, Best Buy, Dell and Kohl's starting Thanksgiving Day.

 Target has a bunch of vacuums and robot vacuums marked down for Black Friday, but the biggest discount we're seeing is the $150 you can save on an app-enabled Roomba 890.
 That discount brings the price down to $350, which is about as low as we've ever seen a current-gen smart Roomba sell for.